sanlil/CS3245-patent-retrieval/README.txt

 Further thoughts / ideas how to improve results:
-- Positional Index / Phrasal queries (eg “waching with bubles, washing with foam”)
 - Modify scores according to # of citations, publication year ° Rank highly cited documents higher
-	° Rank documents by well known writers higher (?)
+	° Rank documents by well known writers higher
-	° recently added patents are more important
+	° recently created patents are more important than older ones
 - expand resulting patents by looking at
-	° what the author / invetor has done
+	° What the author / invetor has done
-	° other documents with same classification (IPC)
+	° Other documents with same classification (IPC)
-	° Other references
+	° Other documents that has cited highly ranked results ° Other references
-- Relevance feedback with IPC, inventor, cites
+- Relevance feedback from IPC, the inventor, cited documents
+- Complement to stopwords:
-- Have threshold for low idf and remove those words to not get a lot of unrelevant documents
+	Have threshold for low idf and remove those words to not get a lot of unrelevant documents

 ---